 Intraoral Periapical Radiograph (IOPA)

-These are x rays cover complete tooth / few teeth including some region below teeth.
-They are helpful in Day-to-day Practice and usually taken during most dental treatments.
+These X-rays cover the complete tooth / few teeth including some regions below teeth.
+They are helpful in Day-to-day Practice and are usually taken during most dental treatments.
 There are two main types of IOPA

 1. Film-based IOPA